 Show your support for senior services in Jackson Hole with a financial contribution to the Senior Center of Jackson Hole.
 Donate Now

 Since 1979 the Senior Center of Jackson Hole has provided life-enhancing non-medical services to older members of our community.
 Grants and fees for services cover a portion of our annual budget and the rest is provided by our generous donors.
 Consider becoming a part of our giving community so we can continue providing “best-in-class” programs and services for our Seniors.
 You can make a donation by phone, by mail or e-mail, in person, or online.
 Consider honoring a family member with a memorial donation to the Senior Center.
 For more information contact [email protected].

-Honor a loved one through a donation to the Senior Center through a Memorial Donation or by purchasing a brick on the Memory Wall at the Senior Center.
+Honor a loved one through a donation to the Senior Center through a Memorial Donation or by purchasing a brick on our Memory Sidewalk at the Senior Center.
+Donate Now

 To make a donation in memory of a loved one, please include the following:

 Honoree Name / Donor Name / Honoree family contact information

 Memorial gifts can be made in any amount.
 Bricks on the “Memory Sidewalk”, the sidewalk at the entrance.
 Bricks are available in 4×8 or 8×8.
 Only one full-sized brick is available per Honoree.
 The contribution for a Brick is $250 or $500 depending on size.

 Memorial gifts can be made by phone, by mail or e-mail or in person.